- Native DSD Support

 Goto Chipset Menu

 Hit the right arrow key again to move to the Chipset menu.
-And adjust the following values accordingly.
+And enable only the USB ports you're using (e.g. connected to a keyboard, etc).
+Turn off any unused USB ports.

 UHCI #1 (ports 0 and 1)->enabled